Two-Chapter Excerpt from Erik's Revelation

 That, he also knew.
 That’s how Gina’s grandmother supposedly met his father, long before Erik had even been born.

 The trainer, Kimi, stroked the horse’s white mane, then patted its golden coat.
-She looped the lead rope around the horn, then headed to the exit.
+She looped the lead rope around the saddle horn, then headed to the exit.
 She pulled the gate tightly behind her, then stopped to talk with a family who’d been eyeing the palomino.

 Gina tapped his arm.
 “Come on.
 I’ll introduce you to Kimi before someone else buys that beautiful golden girl.”